optionality is everything

 A software story’s negotiability is a factor of the options implied by the specification.
 When sensible principles of story decomposition are respected, and a resulting story requires more effort than can be realized in the span of an iteration, that additional scope is just free optionality: it costs us nothing to defer the split to the end of an iteration.
 “Small” is already a criteria of decomposition.
 We’re not talking about work that we’d expect to drag on for months, just longer than might fit neatly in a single iteration.

 When we defer this kind of size splitting of stories to the end of the iteration, then we have an increment of work delivered against the story to evaluate.
 At that point, how to split is straightforward: the delivered work defines one side of the split and the remaining specification that is rolled over becomes the other side of the split.
 The development team made the split decision when they chose what part of the specification to implement.

 You might be thinking that this is a very long explanation for what is effectively just an argument for rolling over work into the next Sprint, but that would be missing a couple important points: first, that rolling over work is no substitute for making a serious effort at getting decomposition right; something that is really hard work and one of the more challenging exercises that teams face; and second, that preserving optionality is a central guiding tenent of feature and story decomposition practice.

 Getting decomposition right while preserving optionality is the foundation on which software is built.

 Premature splitting of software stories for the purposes of capacity planning is like a poker player who folds on every third hand as a strategy to make their cash last longer.
-If burning your options seems more attractive than playing the cards your dealt, that at least this should give you something to think about.
+If burning your options seems more attractive than playing the cards you’re dealt, the odds are stacked against you.